benjaminmckinley/pi_of_horus/README.md

 # pi_of_horus

- Application for controlling a Raspberry Pi camera and managing a collection of video files hosted on DropBox.
+ Application for controlling a Raspberry Pi camera and managing a collection of timelapse image files hosted on Dropbox.

  Designed to collect timelapse images from a small garden.
 The script itself just connects to wifi, takes a photo, and uploads the image to Dropbox.
 The magic timing is handled by Crontab.
 A guide to configuring that tool is [here](https://www.codementor.io/@gergelykovcs/how-to-run-and-schedule-python-scripts-on-raspberry-pi-n2clhe3kp)